tristanpenman/json-preprocessor/README.md

 ### $join

 The input for a `$join` directive must be an array containing two elements.
-The first element is a string that will be placed between adjacent elements in the output string.
-The second element is an array of strings (or directives that can be resolved to strings).
+The first element is an array of strings (or directives that can be resolved to strings).
+The second element is a string that will be placed between adjacent elements in the output string.

 Here is an example in which a `$join` directive is used to concatenate three string values:

     {
-        "$join": [ " ", ["A", "B", "C"] ]
+        "$join": [ ["A", "B", "C"], " " ]
     }

 When resolved, this example would produce the following output: